RamilZohrabli/Java-Practice/README.md

 * `isOlderThan20` checks if a `Person` is older than 20.

 I tested these conditions in the main method and used `filter` to get odd numbers from a list of 1 to 10.
 This code snippet showcases how to use lambda expressions, functional interfaces, and custom conditions to manipulate collections.

+## Task3
+I created the `Calculator` functional interface with a method `calculate(double a, double b)`.
+This method returns a double result based on the input parameters.
+In the main class, I defined lambda expressions to implement common mathematical operations.

+First, I created lambdas for addition, subtraction, multiplication, division, and exponentiation:

+* `addition`: returns the sum of two numbers.
+* `subtraction`: returns the difference between two numbers.
+* `multiplication`: returns the product of two numbers.
+* `division`: returns the quotient of two numbers.
+* `exponentiation`: returns the result of one number raised to the power of another.

+Then, I used these lambda expressions to perform calculations and printed the results:

+* Addition of 1 and 2 gave 3.
+* Subtraction of 2 from 4 resulted in 2.
+* Multiplication of 3 by 4 produced 12.
+* Division of 4 by 2 resulted in 2.
+* Exponentiation of 2 to the 4th power gave 16.

+This approach demonstrates how lambda expressions can be used to implement functional interfaces and perform various calculations in a concise manner.

+## Task4
+First, I create a `Supplier` to generate a list of numbers from 1 to 10.
+Next, I use a `Function` to square each number in the list, collecting the results in a new list.
+Then, I create a `Predicate` to check if a number is even and use a `Consumer` to print out even numbers from the squared list.

+Finally, I use another `Consumer` to print all squared numbers in the list.
+This is done with a lambda expression that loops through each element and prints it.

+## Task5
+I created an `Employee` class with three private fields: `firstName`, `age`, and `salary`.
+This class has getter methods for each field, a constructor for initializing the fields, and a toString method for representing an `Employee` object as a string.

+In the `Task5` class, I created an array of three `Employee` objects with different `firstName`, `age`, and `salary` values.
+Using lambda expressions, I sorted the array in three different ways:

+1. By `firstName` using `compareTo` to compare the string values.
+2. By `age` using `Integer.compare` to compare the integer values.
+3. By `salary` using `Double.compare` to compare the double values.
+After each sort operation, I printed the sorted array to the console, showing the output in the order determined by the sorting criteria.
+The lambda expressions in the `Arrays.sort`method allowed for a clear and concise sorting logic.

+## Task6
+I wrote a code snippet that shows several operations using Java streams.
+It starts with a list of integers from 1 to 10.
+I used the `allMatch` method to check if all numbers are even, which returned false.
+Then, I used `anyMatch` to see if any number was even, and it returned true.
+Next, I verified that none of the numbers were negative using `noneMatch`, and this was also true.

+To count the total number of elements, I used `count`, which showed there were 10 items.
+I generated 5 random numbers with `Stream.generate` and `limit`, and printed them with `forEach`.
+I found the first element in the list using `findFirst`, and any element using `findAny`.
+Both were present, and I printed them.

+I also filtered the list to get only the even numbers, sorted them, and collected them into a new list.
+Then, I mapped each number to a string that starts with "Number: ", collecting them into another list.
+Finally, I used `reduce` to calculate the sum of all numbers, which I printed.